andreamari/polyquantum/docs/5/1-idea.md

-# A simple paraodox about quantum termodynamics
+# A simple paradox about quantum termodynamics
 Andrea Mari\
 _University of Camerino_